-A goal kick is a method of continuing (replaces: restarting) play.
+A goal kick is a method of continuing restarting play.

 A goal kick is awarded when the whole of the ball passes over the goal line, either on the ground or in the air, having last touched a player of the attacking team, and a goal is not scored in accordance with Law 10.
-1120

 A goal may be scored directly from a goal kick, but only against the opposing team.
+If the ball directly enters the kicker's goal a corner kick is awarded to the opponents if the ball left the penalty area.

 If the ball leaves the field it will be replaced on the field by the referee or an assistant referee.
-There is no stoppage 1125 in play.
+There is no stoppage in play.
+If the whole of the ball passes over the goal line the ball is placed on the touch line at the intersection with the centre line on the side of the field the ball went out.

 The positions for replacement of the ball are described in the following with respect to the touch lines and always meant to be in a distance of about 40cm orthogonal to the position on the touch line and inwards to the playing field.

-If the whole of the ball passes over a goal line then the ball will be replaced back on the field according to the following rules: 1130
+If the whole of the ball passes over a goal line then the ball will be replaced back on the field according to the following rules:-

-- If the referee cannot determine which robot was the last to touch the ball before it left the field, then the ball is replaced in about 1 meter distance from the corner of the field. - If the ball was last touched by the offensive team then the ball is placed on the halfway line on the side of the field the ball went out. - Balls are deemed to be out based on the team that last touched the ball, irrespective of who actually kicked the ball.
-1135 (replaces: - The ball is kicked from any point within the goal area by a player of the defending team - Opponents remain outside the penalty area until the ball is in play - The kicker must not play the ball again until it has touched another player - The ball is in play when it is kicked directly out of the penalty area) 1140
+- If the referee cannot determine which robot was the last to touch the ball before it left the field, then the ball is replaced in about 1 meter distance from the corner of the field. - If the ball was last touched by the offensive team then the ball is placed on the halfway line on the side of the field the ball went out.

+Balls are deemed to be out based on the team that last touched the ball, irrespective of who actually kicked the ball.